-We have filed with the SEC a registration statement on Form S-1 (including the exhibits, schedules and amendments thereto) under the Securities Act to the units being offered in this offering.
+We have filed with the SEC a registration statement on Form S-1 (including the exhibits, schedules and amendments thereto) under the Securities Act to the shares of common stock being offered by the selling stockholders named in this prospectus.
 This prospectus does not contain all of the information set forth in the registration statement and the exhibits and schedules thereto.
 For further information with respect to us and the common stock offered by this prospectus, we refer you to the registration statement and the exhibits and schedules filed therewith.
 Where we make statements in this prospectus as to the contents of any contract or any other document, for the complete text of that document, we refer you to the copy of the contract or other document filed as an exhibit to the registration statement.
 Each of these statements is qualified in all respects by this reference.